aweymo/VRAF_RC/index.md

     content: That said, the significance of these photos extend beyond the backgrounds of the people occupying the frame and tell a much broader story about the evolving social fabric of Tacoma in the twentieth century.
+- template: simple-footer
+  block: footer-1
+  content: Made with ❤︎ in Canada

 ---